**Update** 21 April 2017

+Thank you very much for your generous donations.
 While we are thrilled to reach our target, donations can continue to be made through this platform and any additional funds raised can help us to expand this program further and educate more community caseworkers across the country.
+The more funds we can raise, the more scope we have to impact on vulnerable peoples’ lives.

 Thank you from everyone in the UniSA Mental Health & Substance Abuse Research Group.
 Please connect with us on the twitter account @MHResearchUniSA to stay updated on our progress.